ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

     we can apply them to systems outside Mcdo.
 - [Part 4: Ye Old Switcheroo](#ye-old-switcheroo).
 We'll then substitute our previous knowledge of a task queue with Flask, Celery, and Redis.
-By this time, we should have an idea of how these technologies fall together.
+By this time, we should have an idea of how these technologies hold together.

 Ready?
 Let's go!